subdavis/selfhosted/README.md

 ### DNS Configuration

+**UPDATE**: This is now done automatically with [Docker Traefik Cloudflare Companion](https://github.com/tiredofit/docker-traefik-cloudflare-companion).
+Instructions below are left as an explanation of how this works.

 In this setup, each container's service will serve from a different subdomain of your Cloudflare hosted zone dyndns subdomain.

 * Create an `A` record for `core.mydomain.com` to point to your public IP.